-The LTC®4098/LTC4098-1 are high efficiency USB Power-Path controllers and full-featured Li-Ion/Polymer battery chargers.
-They seamlessly manage power distribution from multiple sources including USB, wall adapter, automotive, Firewire or other high voltage DC/DC converters, and a Li-Ion/Polymer battery.
+The LTC®4098 is a high efficiency USB PowerPathTM controller and full-featured Li-Ion/Polymer battery charger.
+It seamlessly manages power distribution from multiple sources including USB, wall adapter, automotive, firewire or other high voltage DC/DC converters, and a Li-Ion/Polymer battery.

-The LTC4098/LTC4098-1's internal switching regulator automatically limits its input current for USB compatibility.
-For automotive and other high voltage applications, the LTC4098/LTC4098-1 interface with a Linear Technology external switching regulator to provide a high efficiency high voltage power path.
+The LTC4098's internal switching regulator automatically limits its input current for USB compatibility.
+For automotive and other high voltage applications, the LTC4098 interfaces with a Linear Technology external switching regulator to provide a high efficiency high voltage power path.
 Both the USB and the optional high voltage inputs feature Bat-Track optimized charging to provide maximum power to the application and ease thermal issues in high power density applications with input supplies from 5V to as high as 38V.

-An overvoltage circuit protects the LTC4098/LTC4098-1 from high voltage damage on the USB/wall adaptor inputs with an N-channel FET and a resistor.
+An overvoltage circuit protects the LTC4098 from high voltage damage on the USB/Wall adaptor inputs with an N-channel FET and a resistor.

-The LTC4098/LTC4098-1 are available in the ultra-thin (0.55mm) 20-lead 3mm \times 4mm QFN surface mount package.
+The LTC4098 is available in the ultra-thin (0.55mm) 20-Lead 3mm $\times$ 4mm QFN surface mount package.

-✓, LT, LTC and LTM are registered trademarks of Linear Technology Corporation.
-Bat-Track and PowerPath are trademarks of Linear Technology Corporation.
+(T), LT, LTC and LTM are registered trademarks of Linear Technology Corporation.
+PowerPath and Bat-Track are trademarks of Linear Technology Corporation.
 All other trademarks are the property of their respective owners.